kezyandrew/Hash-table/README.md

  When we look at the section of chaining in the notebook we see that we are solving collision of "Andrew" and "Kaweesa"

+ In conclusion hashing is a very efficient technique for password authentication and in database to enable retrieval of items more quicly.